What is decreasing life insurance? How does it work?

 Are there any disadvantages?

 You should check the interest rate of any decreasing life insurance quote to make sure that cover would not fall significantly faster than the outstanding mortgage debt.
-Otherwise, a claim might not return enough money to cover the mortgage.
+Otherwise, a claim might not pay out enough money to cover the mortgage.

 So there will be ‘extra’ money left over that their family can put to other uses.